Boron: High-hardness and abrasive compounds

 Boron carbide and cubic boron nitride powders are widely used as abrasives.
 Boron nitride is a material isoelectronic to carbon.
 Similar to carbon, it has both hexagonal (soft graphite-like h-BN) and cubic (hard, diamond-like c-BN) forms. h-BN is used as a high temperature component and lubricant. c-BN, also known under commercial name borazon, is a superior abrasive.
-Its hardness is only slightly smaller than that of diamond, while its chemical stability is greater.
+Its hardness is only slightly less than that of diamond, while its chemical stability is greater.
 Heterodiamond (also called BCN) is another diamond-like boron compound.

 Metallurgy

 Boron is added to boron steels at the level of a few parts per million to increase hardenability.
 Higher percentages are added to steels used in the nuclear industry due to boron's neutron absorption ability.

 Boron can also increase the surface hardness of steels and alloys through boriding.
 Additionally metal borides are used for coating tools through chemical vapor deposition or physical vapor deposition.
 Implantation of boron ions into metals and alloys, through ion implantation or ion beam deposition, results in a spectacular increase in surface resistance and microhardness.
 Laser alloying has also been used successfully for the same purpose.
 These borides are an alternative to diamond coated tools, and their surfaces have similar properties to those of the bulk boride.

 For example, rhenium diboride can be produced at ambient pressures but is rather expensive because of the cost of rhenium.
 The hardness of ReB_{2} exhibits considerable anisotropy because of its hexagonal layered structure.
 Its value is comparable to that of tungsten carbide, silicon carbide, titanium diboride, or zirconium diboride.
 Similarly, AlMgB_{14} + TiB_{2} composites possess high hardness and wear resistance and are used in either bulk form or as coatings for components exposed to high temperatures and wear loads.